First Time Maputo

-Portuguese explorer Vasco da Gama, the first European to reach Mozambique, landed in the Muslim island town of Moçambique in 1498.
-Explorer Antonio de Campo followed Da Gama discovering Maputo Bay, and Portuguese Navigator Lourenço Marques arrived in the late 1500s.
-At one time, Maputo Bay was known as Delagoa Bay and the city of Maputo as Lourenço Marques.
+Portuguese explorer Vasco da Gama was the first European to reach Mozambique, landing on the Muslim coral island town of Ilha de Moçambique in 1498.
+Explorer Antonio de Campo followed Da Gama, discovering Maputo Bay, and Portuguese Navigator Lourenço Marques arrived in the late 1500s.
+Maputo was formerly known as Lourenço Marques, and Maputo Bay as Delagoa Bay.

 In 1876, the Portuguese government sent a commission to develop the area and build a hospital and church.
 Maputo became a city in 1887 and the capital of Mozambique in 1898.
-With its busy port and railroad serving South Africa’s gold fields, the city grew.
+With its busy port and a railroad serving South Africa’s gold fields, Maputo grew quickly.

 Civil War and Independence

 “Mozambique’s independence from Portugal in 1975 was followed by years of intense civil conflict that concluded in 1992.
-The violent civil war included transformation into a socialist one-party-state, crackdown on dissidents, and widespread nationalization of Portuguese-owned enterprises.
-White Portuguese Mozambicans fled the country “creating economic collapse and chaos”.
+The violent civil war included transformation into a socialist one-party-state, crackdown on dissidents, and nationalization of Portuguese-owned enterprises.
+White Portuguese Mozambicans fled the country “creating economic collapse and chaos.”

-Civil war left Mozambique in disrepair with visible “signs of the violent 16-year conflict, like bullet holes on the walls of many buildings”.
+Civil war left Mozambique in disrepair with visible “signs of the violent sixteen-year conflict, including bullet holes on the walls of many buildings”.

 In 1962, the nationalist independence movement – Mozambique Liberation Front (FRELIMO) – became a prominent political force in Mozambique.
 The party has ruled the country since its independence in 1975.
 Frelimo struggled through civil war against an anti-Communist faction known as Mozambican National Resistance (RENAMO).

-RENAMO insurgents “received support from the white-minority governments of Rhodesia (now Zimbabwe) and South Africa”.
-In 1990, Frelimo approved a new constitution establishing a multi-party system.
+RENAMO insurgents are said to have “received support from the white-minority governments of Rhodesia (now Zimbabwe) and South Africa”.
+In 1990, FRELIMO approved a new constitution establishing a multi-party system.
 The RENAMO opposition party “never fully integrated into Mozambican politics”.
-Since the democratic elections in 1994, Frelimo continues as the solid elected majority party in parliament.
+Since democratic elections in 1994, FRELIMO remains the majority party in Mozambique parliament.

 Economy and Culture